sumitgrazitti/testingapidoc/deactivatesuggestions.md

 Search suggestions will be deactivated for the query on the selected search client.

+The process has been explained in a more visual manner on [activate](https://docs.searchunify.com/Content/NLP-Manager/Suggestion-Removal.htm)
-## IMPORTANT
+### IMPORTANT

 * You cannot mute search suggestions for all search queries.
 * Stemming is not supported.
 Add all the inflections of a query in uppercase, lowercase, and camel case to completely deactivate suggestions.

+## Tags
+Search clients, search experience, NLP Manager